MicrosoftDocs/power-platform/power-virtual-agents/preview/quickstart.md

 :::image type="content" source="media/quickstart/new-bot2.png" alt-text="Screenshot of the create a chatbot dialog.":::

 > [!IMPORTANT]
-> Bots can only be created in English in the technology preview.
+> Bots can only be created in English in the public preview.

 ## Customize the greeting topic